n4ru/1vyrain/README.md

 Special thanks goes to the r/ThinkPad discord for their efforts testing, especially \x!

-Huge thanks go out to [gch1p](https://github.com/gch1p/thinkpad-bios-software-flashing-guide) for discovering the method used for entirely unlocking the BIOS region, without him this would have not been possible.
+Huge thanks go out to [gch1p](https://github.com/gch1p/thinkpad-bios-software-flashing-guide) for publishing the method used and [pgera](https://github.com/hamishcoleman/thinkpad-ec/issues/70#issuecomment-417903315) for the working commands, without them this would have not been possible.

 Somehow we had ZERO bricks throughout the entire process!
 No hardware programmers were needed for recovery!